 Residents were supported and encouraged to maintain connections with their friends and families.
 A number of the residents were supported to visit their family home on a regular basis and visits by friends and family to the centre were facilitated.
-A number of the residents went for overnight stays to their family home each week.
+On the day of inspection one of the residents went out for a drive with their parents which was a regular occurence.

-Residents were supported to engage in some meaningful activities in the centre and within the local community at a level that best suited the individual.
-However, it was acknowledged that engagements for some residents within their local community was limited and should be facilitated more so as to support these residents to develop a valued social role within the community.
-Three of the four residents were engaged in a formal day service programme operated within the campus.
-However, because of staffing vacancies within the day service it was noted that day service hours had been reduced to two to three days per week.
-The fourth resident was engaged in individualised activities coordinated from the centre which it was felt best met this resident's needs.
+Residents were supported to engage in some meaningful activities in the centre and within the local community at a level that best suited the individual and their age profile.
+Majority of residents were engaged in a formal day service programme operated within the campus.
+However, because of staffing vacancies within the day service it was noted that day service hours had been reduced.
+One of the residents chose to engage more in individualised activities coordinated from the centre which it was felt best met this resident's needs.
 There was a horticulturist working on the campus who supported some of the residents with gardening tasks.
-Examples of other activities that residents engaged in within the centre and within the community included, walks within the campus and to local scenic areas and beaches, church visits, family home visits, cooking and baking, gardening, arts and crafts, meals out, bowling and shopping.
+Examples of other activities that residents engaged in within the centre and within the community included, walks within the campus and to local scenic areas and beaches, church and family grave visits, family home visits, cooking and baking, gardening, arts and crafts, meals out, bowling and shopping.
 The centre had access to a vehicle which could be used to facilitate residents to access community activities and visits to families.
 The centre was also located in close proximity to a range of public transport links.

-There was one and a half whole time equivalent staff vacancies at the time of inspection but this was being filled by regular agency and relief staff.
+There was a half, whole time equivalent staff vacancy at the time of inspection but this was being filled by regular relief staff.
 This provided consistency of care for the residents.
 Recruitment was underway for the position.
 Staff were observed to be respectful, kind and caring.
 Each of the residents had assigned keys workers.
 The inspector noted that residents' needs and preferences were well known to staff and the person in charge.